LoopKit/loopdocs/docs/loop-3/settings.md

 [Favorite Foods](features.md#favorite-foods), new with Loop 3.4, can simplify meal entry if you choose to use it.
 You can create a Favorite Food here or on the Carb Entry screen.

-Note that to create a Favorite Food on the Carb Entry screen, an icon must be selected by typing on the plate icon and choosing one of those icons.
-The standard Lollipop, Taco, Pizza icons are not sufficient to enable the Save as Favorite button.
+Note that to create a Favorite Food on the Carb Entry screen, an icon must be selected by typing on the plate icon and then choosing a food emoji.
+The standard Lollipop, Taco, Pizza icons selected from the top level are not sufficient to enable the Save as Favorite button.

 ## Services